Library

 Use HeyMarvin to turn your research into visuals.
 Short summaries, canvas, or kanban boards can clearly show the data's meaning and why it matters.

-Step 5: Adjust and Improve
+Step 5: Adjust and improve

 Regularly use what you’ve learned to improve your product and update your strategy.